lfgcampos/axon-server-cli/README.md

 ## Commands

-This section describes all commands supported by the command line interface, grouped by the specific area.
+This section describes some commands with examples supported by the command line interface.
 Mind that the list above is marking the ones which are already done.
-All the commands have the `-h` option, which will show all the info you need to know including all the flags you can set.
+All commands have the `-h` option, which will show all the info you need to know including all the flags you can set.

 For example:

-`./axonserver-cli-cobra.exe -h`
+`axon-server-cli -h`
 ```
 This CLI is used to perform actions on AxonServer

 Usage:
-  axonserver-cli-cobra [command]
+  axon-server-cli [command]

 Available Commands:
   application commands related to applications